ghga-de/epic-docs/74-slow-worm/technical_specification.md

 - WPS
 - DLQS
 - ARS
-- Auth-Service (UMS and Claims Repository)
+- Auth-Service (User Registry and Claims Repository)
 - NOS

 Other services don't need migrations, but do require being updated to the newest